-A residential water bill can double or even triple in the summer and early fall months due to over-irrigating your landscape and gardens.
-If you’re irrigating in the late evening or early morning, it’s difficult to observe common maintenance issues in your system that cause higher than normal water bills, such as broken sprinkler heads, leaking valves, and missing emitters.
+A water bill can double or even triple in the summer and early fall months due to overirrigating your landscape and irrigation system leaks.
+If you're irrigating in the late evening or early morning, it's difficult to observe broken irrigation pipes and common maintenance issues in your system.
+Broken or missing sprinkler heads, leaking valves, and cracked distribution lines contribute to excess runoff, deteriorate the health of your landscape, and can lead to an increase in your water bill!

 Best Practices for Maintaining your Irrigation System:

 - Have your irrigation system checked at least seasonally by operating each zone to identify inefficiencies such as broken, misaligned, or clogged sprinkler heads and to check for leaks at the irrigation valves.
 An observer is the most important part of any efficient irrigation system.
-Performing simple and immediate repairs are the quickest way to maintaining your system's efficiency.
+Performing simple and immediate repairs are the quickest way to maintaining your system's efficiency, preventing water waste, and prolonging the useful life of your irrigation system.

 - Adjust sprinklers to water the landscape, not the concrete or asphalt.
 Irrigation overspray is a common water waste in the landscape.

-Water between 8 p.m. and 10 a.m. to reduce evaporation and water loss from wind.
+Water between 8 p.m. and 10 a.m. to reduce evaporation and water loss from windy conditions.

 |Irrigation overspray is a prohibited water waste activity.

-- Check the soil moisture in each zone seasonally to determine if the current irrigation schedule is over watering or under watering your landscape and adjust the schedule accordingly.
+- Check the soil moisture at various points throughout your landscape after each irrigation schedule adjustment to determine if it is being over- or under-watered and adjust the schedule accordingly.

 - Connect a weather station or rain sensor to your irrigation controller to better meet the water demands of your landscape during dry spells, cloudy days, or storm events.